rlee-aviatrix/chargepoint/README.md

 #### Deploy Egress Gateways

-- Egress FQDN gateways will need to be deployed during the maintenance window they will re-use EIPs used by the existing egress FQDN gateways. `eip` and `peering_ha_eip` should be specified in the `aviatrix_gateway` resources in `gateway.tf`.
-For example:
+- Egress FQDN gateways will need to be deployed during the maintenance window because they will re-use EIPs used by the existing egress FQDN gateways.
+- In the `aviatrix_gateway` resources in `gateway.tf`:
+  - `eip` and `peering_ha_eip` should be set set to the EIPs from the original egress gateways.
+  - `allocate_new_eip` should be set to `false`.
+  - `single_ip_snat` should be sest to `true`.

 ```
 resource "aviatrix_gateway" "gateway_4" {